missbjs/vite-plugin-snapshot/README.md

 ## Diagnosing

+### Snapshot Folder Location

+The plugin stores snapshots in a `.snapshots` directory at the root of your project.
+When the Vite development server starts, the exact physical path to this directory is logged to the console for your convenience.

 ### Server Status

 After configuring the plugin, you can check if the snapshot server at the host app is running by visiting the following URL in your browser: